rpadovani/rpadovani.com/_posts/2022-08-27-terraform-helm-crds-manager.md

 I use this module in production, and I am very satisfied with it: it brings under GitOps the last part I missed: the CRDs.
 Now, my only task when I install a new chart is finding all the CRDs, and build a URL that contains the chart version.
 Terraform will take care of the rest.

 I hope this module can be useful to you as it is to me.
-If you have any question, or feedback, or if you would like some help, please leave a comment below, tweet me [@rpadovani93][twitter] or write me an email at [hello@rpadovani.com][email].
+If you have any question, or feedback, or if you would like some help, please leave a comment below, or write me an email at [hello@rpadovani.com][email].

 Ciao,